pointhi/kicad-footprint-generator/README.md

 amount of pins.
 To be able to update/improve those footprints quickly I decided to write my own footprint generator Framework, to allow simple creation of easy as well complex shapes.

-This is my second approach (the first one is visible below).
-This solution should be able to be easy to use, to read and also be easy expand with custom nodes.
+This is my second approach (the first one can be found in the git history).
+This solution should be able to be easy to use, to read and also be easy to expand with custom nodes.

 ## Overview